Mon – Sun: 24/7 Plumbing

 Boiling water may be ineffective in eliminating stubborn clogs, meaning you may need something stronger.
 Thankfully, you will find the ingredients for that in your kitchen cabinet!

-Pour a cup of white vinegar near the drain opening and follow it up with a cup of baking soda.
+Pour a cup of white vinegar near the drain opening and follow it with a cup of baking soda.
 This will form a bubbling chemical reaction inside the drain to dissolve dirt and debris.

-The longer you allow the reaction to work, the more effective the results will be, so we’d advise doing this at night and returning to flush the drain in the morning.
+The longer you allow the reaction to work, the more influential the results will be, so we’d advise doing this at night and returning to flush the drain in the morning.
 Just pour hot water down the sink, and you should see the water draining again.

 2. Blocked Sewer Pipe